Liberation-focused Psychotherapy

 Outside of my role as a therapist, I can be found swimming in the ocean, lakes, and rivers, playing old time fiddle, dancing, working on my home, learning to garden, making up games with my nephew and getting my dog Osa out into the woods.
 Occasionally I make art.

-I established my private psychotherapy practice in 2017.
+I’ve worked as a therapist since 2012 and established my private psychotherapy practice in 2017.

 My Background